RomuloOliveira/commit-messages-guide/README.md

   - Pickle relies on file path for classes and we do not want to break up everything if a refactor is needed
-  - Dict and built-in types are picklable by default
+  - Dict and built-in types are pickleable by default
 ```

 ```